Thortveitite

 Thortveitite is a rare mineral consisting of scandium yttrium silicate (Sc,Y)2Si2O7.
-It is the primary source of scandium.
+It is the most widespread scandium mineral, but natural thortveitite is not widely exploited as a source of scandium metal.
+Most scandium is derived from mine tailings, which can include thortveitite.
+Thortveitite mining in the United States ceased in 1969.

 Occurrence is in granitic pegmatites.
 It was named after Olaus Thortveit, a Norwegian engineer.
 It is grayish-green, black or gray in color.

-A transparent gem quality example was found in 2004, and reported in "The Journal of Gemmology".
+A transparent gem quality example was found in 2004, and reported in The Journal of Gemmology.